sambabu21/assignment-buymeacoffee/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Introduction:
 	Designed and developed website based on Design specs and instructions given.
 All functionalities have been implemented.
+Since manage creators navigation link was not specified in the design, i added it to the navbar and made it a protected route.
+I implemented a dummy sign in for this to follow the design specs.
+ Use the following usernam and password to login:

+   	  username:BMACADMIN
+	  password:admin@123

  Prerequisites: